San Diego Petty Theft Lawyer

 - George H. Ramos, Jr. is a former prosecutor.
 After 8 years in the San Diego City Attorney’s Office, he opened his own defense firm in 2002.
 Attorney Ramos more than 20 years of experience with criminal cases.

-- Our firm believes in an aggressive defense of our clients’ rights and works toward having charges dropped or reduced whenever possible.
+- Our firm believes in an aggressive defense of our clients’ legal rights and works toward having charges dropped or reduced whenever possible.

 Is an Attorney Necessary for a Petty Theft Charge?